Budapest is somewhere we have been talking about

 Hungarian Parliament Building

-Again, like much of Budapest, it is at night when the true splendor of the building become apparent and a trip to Budapest is not complete without a night time viewing across the water of this magnificent construction.
+Again, like much of Budapest, it is at night when the true splendour of the building become apparent and a trip to Budapest is not complete without a nighttime viewing across the water of this magnificent construction.

 KOSSUTH LAJOS TER (Metro M2)